 That same year, the Barton County Progress was the next publication to make its appearance in the county but it also lasted only a few months.
-Until that time, there were no public schools in the county, and the people also voted bonds for that purpose and a very fine two-story frame schoolhouse was erected, one block west of the public square.
+Until that time, there were no public schools in the county, so the people voted bonds for that purpose and a very fine two-story frame schoolhouse was erected, one block west of the public square.
 That same year, a two-story stone and brick courthouse was built in the center of the public square.
 The first stone and brick business was also built the same year on the north side of the square.
 This was the only substantial improvement made until 1876, although several frame businesses and dwelling were erected.

 The years 1873 through 1875 were interesting years, as it was during this time that the city became a cattle shipping center and yet another of the many rowdy Kansas cowtowns.
 The cattle trade would usually begin about the first of June and continue until the middle of October.